-Districts are eligible for up to \$424 per pupil in local optional revenue.
-This revenue is a mix of local property tax levy and state aid.
+In FY 2020, districts are eligible for up to \$424 per pupil in local optional revenue.
+If a school district had a referendum before 2016, the per pupil amount of local optional revenue offsets that district's per pupil amount of referendum revenue.
+Local optional revenue is a mix of local property tax levy and state aid.
 [126C.10, subd.
 2e]